CNG-SFDA:Clean-and-Noisy Region Guided Online-Offline Source-Free Domain Adaptation: The Proposed Method

-In conventional DA (Domain Adaptation) scenarios, a significant domain discrepancy between the source and target domains often results in inaccurate pseudo-labels generated via the source model, negatively impacting the model's performance on the target domain.
-In particular, TTA is more challenging compared to traditional DA, as it offers no access to the source data, and thus efficiently leveraging the knowledge of the target domain is critical.
-In this work, we utilize the cluster structure (i.e., clean and noisy regions within clusters) and cluster prototype $\mu_k$ in the target as the knowledge of the target domain.
+In conventional Domain Adaptation (DA) scenarios, a significant domain discrepancy between the source and target domains often results in inaccurate pseudo-labels generated via the source model, negatively impacting the model's performance on the target domain.
+In particular, SFDA is more challenging compared to traditional DA, as it offers no access to the source data, and thus efficiently leveraging the knowledge of the target domain is critical.
+In this work, we utilize the cluster structure and cluster prototype $\mu_k$ in the target as the knowledge of the target domain.

 To address this, we propose an approach that guides the model to learn the cluster structure in the feature space with respect to the prototypes of each cluster in the target domain.
 Initially, to enable efficient nearest-neighbor search for generating the pseudo-labels $\hat{y}_{t}$ from the cluster structures, we store the features $w_{t} = g(T_{w}(x_{t}))$ and their class-wise probability $p_{t} = \sigma(f(T_{w}(x_{t})))$ in a memory queue $Q_{w}=\{w_t^{j}, p_{t}^j\}_{j=1}^M$ of the length of $M$, where $\sigma$ denotes the softmax function.
 Then, in order to assign the target images ${x}_{t}$ into each cluster, we generate its pseudo-labels $\hat{y}_{t}$ by performing a soft voting \cite{mitchell2001soft} among the $K$ closest neighbors of ${x}_{t}$ in $Q_{w}$.
 The soft voting is done by averaging their probability outputs as: